data-preservation-programs/singularity/docs/en/cli-reference/onboard.md

    It performs the following steps automatically:
    1. Creates storage connections (if paths provided)
-   2. Creates data preparation with deal parameters
+   2. Creates data preparation with deal parameters from a deal template
    3. Starts scanning immediately
    4. Enables automatic job progression (scan → pack → daggen → deals)
    5. Optionally starts managed workers to process jobs

    This is the simplest way to onboard data from source to storage deals.

+   IMPORTANT: Deal configuration is managed through deal templates (--deal-template-id).
+   Create a deal template first using 'singularity deal-template create' with your desired deal parameters, then reference it during onboarding for consistent, auditable deal configuration.

 OPTIONS:
    --auto-create-deals                Enable automatic deal creation after preparation completion (default: true)